TChristensenDrumz/Portfolio/README.md

-# Responsive-HW
+# Portfolio
-This project is a Portfolio/About Me site built using a Bootstrap CSS Framework to create a responsive design for both mobile and desktop.
+This is a Portfolio/About Me site built using a Bootstrap CSS Framework to create a responsive design for both mobile and desktop.
 This project features a navbar to navigate through multiple web pages, responsive layouts and images, and most importantly, the utilization of the Bootstrap grid system.

 ## Navbar
 * Navbar is featured and consistent on all pages.